DoanNgocCuong/home/2_English/1_thi VSTEP/2_Speaking - Part 1+2 - Best Practices - Mô hình IELTS chị Hà The Coach dạy Luận Điểm + Explanation (because - helps, thanks to)  + Paraphase THEO TỪ KHOÁ + Example.md

 B2: (Bảng các từ khóa chính và cụ thể hóa)
 B3: Using [examples] helps [benefit/effect].
 Thanks to this, [positive result].

+My favorite sport is football, because it helps me to improve my health.
+We usually play 2-3 times in a week.
+It helps to connect everyone and loss weight.
+Thanks to this, I can confident when do learning and working in the life.
 # Speaking Part 2: